Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/c_multinode_zos/t_start_multinode_cfts_zos.md

 ---
-title: "Start the multi- node Transfer CFT"
+title: "Start the multi-node Transfer CFT"
-linkTitle: "Start multi- node Transfer CFTs"
+linkTitle: "Start multi-node Transfer CFTs"
 weight: 220
---- After customizing your installation and executing the required z/OS commands, you are ready to start your multi- node Transfer CFTs.
-Remember that in a z/OS multi- node environment, Copilot acts as the node manager.
+---After customizing your installation and executing the required z/OS commands, you are ready to start your multi-node Transfer CFTs.
+Remember that in a z/OS multi-node environment, Copilot acts as the node manager.

 ## Start a node